 Theatre Aspen's professional productions feature the best of Broadway talent, as well as local performers, offering musicals, plays, new work and family-friendly shows that are perfect for a summer vacation.

 In 2012, the Hurst Theatre and lobby were renovated, complimented by sumptuous gardens and ponds, designed by the City of Aspen Parks Department.
-New eco-friendly, compostable bathrooms located along the Rio Grande trail, next to the theatre, are currently under construction and will be available to patrons next summer.
-(Approximate completion date is October, 2013).
+New eco-friendly, compostable bathrooms located along the Rio Grande trail, next to the theatre, were completed for the summer of 2015, and the project was completed in the fall.

 The founder of Aspen Theatre in the Park, Kent Reed, came to Aspen in 1983 from Kansas City, Missouri, with a vision of creating a professional theatre company in Aspen.
 He faced many challenges, primarily finding the money to produce the shows, and searching for a place to stage the productions.
 Aspen Community Theatre loaned Mr. Reed $2,500.00, and the then barren basement of the historic Hotel Jerome became the home of Theatre Under the Jerome.